hl7au/au-fhir-ps/input/pagecontent/general-requirements.md

 ### Missing Data, Empty Sections, Known Absence of Data
 It is important to differentiate between:
-* affirmatively stating that a patient has "no known x" or "history of x" (for example that a patient has no known allergies) versus
+* affirmatively stating that a patient has "no known X" or "history of X" (for example that a patient has no known allergies) versus
 * not having data in the record for a particular section (for example where a source system does not have information on a patient's medical devices) versus
 * asserting that this data is not available due to a workflow reason (for example allergies not were not reviewed and are unknown) versus
 * not having data for a particular element (for example the onset date of a particular allergy is not available in the system and the system does not know the reason for the absence).